Stomach-ache/Long-Tailed-OOD-Detection/README.md

 ## Datasets download

-Since our experimental setup refers to previous papers, some relevant datasets such as "tinyimages80m" can be downloaded through this link： https://github.com/hendrycks/outlier-exposure
+Since our experimental setup refers to previous papers, we have provided links below to our reference projects to download the relevant datasets.

+See this link to download relevant datasets such as "tinyimages80m"： https://github.com/hendrycks/outlier-exposure

 See this link to download and process the OOD data set for ImageNet-LT: